-Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments, NWSL commissioner ousted
+Former OL Reign coach Farid Benstiti resigned after allegations of abusive comments; NWSL commissioner ousted

-As the NWSL grapples with the fallout from allegations of sexual harassment and misconduct against former coaches, the league announced Friday this weekend’s games would not be played “due to the gravity of the events of the last week.”
+As the NWSL grapples with the fallout from allegations of sexual harassment and misconduct against former coaches, the league announced Friday that this weekend’s games would not be played “due to the gravity of the events of the last week.”

 The NWSL did not clarify whether games were canceled or postponed.
 In a statement, commissioner Lisa Baird said the decision was made with the NWSL players’ association.

-But by Friday evening Baird and NWSL general counsel Lisa Levine were relieved of their duties by the league’s board of directors due to their role in handling the allegations.
-The Athletic first reported Baird and Levine’s firing and The Seattle Times was able to independently confirm.
+By Friday evening Baird and NWSL general counsel Lisa Levine were relieved of their duties by the league’s board of directors due to their role in handling the allegations.
+The Athletic first reported Baird and Levine’s firing, and The Seattle Times was able to independently confirm.

 A day after North Carolina Courage coach Paul Riley was fired by the team following a report of misconduct, which included claims by two former players of sexual coercion, comes new details about the sudden resignation of former OL Reign coach Farid Benstiti in July.

-While the resignation on July 2 — just hours before a road match in Houston — was sudden and unexpected, OL Reign CEO Bill Predmore said Friday the abrupt coaching change came following a player’s report of disparaging comments made by the coach about the player’s nutrition and fitness.
+While the resignation July 2 — just hours before a road match in Houston — was sudden and unexpected, OL Reign CEO Bill Predmore said Friday that the abrupt coaching change came following a player’s report of disparaging comments made by the coach about the player’s nutrition and fitness.

 The incident, according to Predmore, happened in a team meeting the Tuesday before the July 2 match.
 Predmore immediately suspended Benstiti, telling the coach he would not be traveling to Houston.
 Predmore said he spent the following 48 hours talking to the Reign players and decided Benstiti could no longer lead the team Thursday of that week.